UO-CS-OER/CS210-text/_sources/01-Intro/01-03-Kickstart.md

 Decompress the project archive into a directory ("folder") and move the whole thing to a directory in which you keep all the projects for this class.
-If you need to move it from a default download folder, mov3 the _whole project folder_ rather than individual files, and do not put it inside another folder for the individual project.
+If you need to move it from a default download folder, move the _whole project folder_ rather than individual files, and do not put it inside another folder for the individual project.
 You want only one folder named `jumbler` or `jumbler-main`, and not one `jumbler-main` inside another